-The Governor elects to distribute funds in accordance with the allocation formula in section 133(b), as follows:
+The Governor elects to distribute funds in accordance with the allocation formula in section 128(b), as follows:

-- 331/3 percent based on the relative number of unemployed individuals in areas of substantial unemployment in each workforce investment area, compared to the total number of unemployed individuals in areas of substantial unemployment in the State, - 2.
-331/3 percent based on the relative excess number of unemployed individuals in each workforce investment area, compared to the total excess number of unemployed individuals in the State; and, - 3.
-331/3 percent based on the relative number of disadvantaged adults in each workforce investment area, compared to the total number of disadvantaged adults in the State.
+- 33^{1/3} percent on the basis of the relative number of unemployed individuals in areas of substantial unemployment in each workforce investment area, compared to the total number of unemployed individuals in all areas of substantial unemployment in the State; - 33^{1/3} percent on the basis of the relative excess number of unemployed individuals in each workforce investment area, compared to the total excess number of unemployed individuals in the State; and

+• 33^{1/3} percent on the basis of the relative number of disadvantaged youths in each workforce investment area, compared to the total number of disadvantaged youths in the State.
+(WIOA sec.
+128(b)).

+Minimum Funding Provisions

-- 4. Minimum Funding Provisions-According with section 683.125 (a) in case of fund reduction related to previous program year, for funding authorized by secs.
-128(b)(2), 133(b)(2)(A), and 133(b)(2)(B) of WIOA, which are youth, adult, and dislocated worker funds, a local area must not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the local area for the 2 preceding fiscal years. - 5.
-Ratable Reduction-According with section 683.125 (e), if the amounts of WIOA funds appropriated in a fiscal year are not sufficient to provide the amount specified in paragraph (a) of this section to all local areas (less than 90 percent of the average allocation percentage of the local area for the 2 preceding fiscal years), the amounts allocated to each local area must be ratably reduced. - (ii) Adult and training activities in accordance with WIOA section 133(b)(2) or (b)(3),
+According with section 683.125 (a) in case of fund reduction related to previous program year, for funding authorized by secs.
+128(b)(2), 133(b)(2)(A), and 133(b)(2)(B) of WIOA, which are youth, adult, and dislocated worker funds, a local area must not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the local area for the 2 preceding fiscal years.

+Ratable Reduction

+According with section 683.125 (e), if the amounts of WIOA funds appropriated in a fiscal year are not sufficient to provide the amount specified in paragraph (a) of this section to all local areas (less than 90 percent of the average allocation percentage of the local area for the 2 preceding fiscal years), the amounts allocated to each local area must be ratably reduced.

+ii.
+Adult and Training Activities in Accordance with WIOA Section 133(b)(2) or (b)(3) Allocation Formula

-The Governor elects to distribute funds in accordance with the allocation formula in section 133(b), as follows:
+The Governor elects to distribute funds in accordance with the allocation formula in 133(b), as follows:

-- 1. 331/3 percent based on the relative number of unemployed individuals in areas of substantial unemployment in each workforce investment area, compared to the total number of unemployed individuals in areas of substantial unemployment in the State. - 2.
-331/3 percent based on the relative excess number of unemployed individuals in each workforce investment area, compared to the total excess number of unemployed individuals in the State; and - 3.
-331/3 percent based on the relative number of disadvantaged adults in each workforce investment area, compared to the total number of disadvantaged adults in the State. - 4.
-Minimum Funding Provisions-According with section 683.125 (a) in case of fund reduction related to previous program year, for funding authorized by secs.
+- 33^{1/3} percent on the basis of the relative number of unemployed individuals in areas of substantial unemployment in each workforce investment area, compared to the total number of unemployed individuals in areas of substantial unemployment in the State: - 33^{1/3} percent on the basis of the relative excess number of unemployed individuals in each workforce investment area, compared to the total excess number of unemployed individuals in the State; and - 33^{1/3} percent on the basis of the relative number of disadvantaged adults in each workforce investment area, compared to the total number of disadvantaged adults in the State.
+(WIOA sec.
+133(b))